Chapter 1: Knocking on Death's Door

 I forced myself to stand up and stumble to a chair.
 It was such a large cottage and it was just Jade and I living in it now.
 So empty.
 And poor Jade.
 Everyone she grew close to died.
 Why was I sick?
 Why had the world conspired against us?
 I collapsed against the chair and pulled myself up onto it.
 I was locked out of the loft, so I simply let my head rest on the table, and fell asleep.

 I awoke to the roosters crowing the next morning before the sun was even up.
 Those damn roosters.
 They never understood that they weren’t supposed to wake people till after the first rays of the sun could be seen.

 I pushed myself up and out of the chair stumbling away from the pounding in my head.
-I clutched at it, stumbled to the pile of cushions near the stove meant for people to sit near the stove during the winter, threw myself down on it and covered my head with a pillow.
+I clutched at it, stumbled to the pile of cushions near the stove meant for people to sit near the stove during the winter, threw myself down on them, and covered my head with one of the pillows.
 Damn headaches.
 I hated them.
 Couldn’t I just sleep the day away, never move… I had an excuse.
 I was dying.
 That was a good excuse right?

 No, I had to keep going on, like I wasn’t dying.
-I dragged myself out of bed and pulled my clothing on.
-I couldn’t remember taking it off the previous day.
-Did I take it off while asleep?
-I looked over at my bed and saw my pillow had a speck of blood and I shuddered.
+I pushed myself off the ground, and noticed I was in yesterday’s clothing.
+Oh well.
+I looked down at the pillow I had buried my face into and noticed it had a speck of blood.
+I shuddered.
 God, why were there reminders of my condition everywhere?

 “Yes, I’m up.
 Happy?” she barked from beyond the trapdoor.
-She was always so grouchy in the morning
+I guess last night wasn’t kind to either of us.

 “Yup, I expect you to see you down here soon.
 I better not have to come up the ladder and wake you up.”
-Sometimes she didn’t want to get up and I had to push her to get ready, but most mornings she was fairly good about it..
+Normally I didn’t have to, but on mornings when she was grouchy like this, sometimes I had to go get her up.

 “Yeah, yeah, yeah, I know.”
 I flinched at the sharp tones in her voice.
 I really had no clue what I was doing raising a young girl.
-I was twenty, and twenty year olds weren’t supposed to be raising an eight year old.
+I was twenty one, and people my age weren’t supposed to be raising an eight year old.
 Maybe a two or three year old, but not an almost pre-teen girl.

 I went down the stairs and outside to the chicken coup that I and some neighbors shared.
 The cool breath of early morning air filled my lungs and I coughed from the sharpness in my lungs.
 One of my neighbors, Kayla Winterborn, was already there collecting eggs for her family’s breakfast, but she didn’t notice.

 “Morning Kayla.”
-I smiled and waved at her like I did every morning.
+I smiled and waved at her.